acdh-oeaw/VELD_example_repos/README.md

 ### about

-Here is a collection of example repos implementing the VELD design, to showcase and play around.
+This here is a collection of example repos implementing the VELD design, to showcase and play around.

+Real-life usages of VELD can be found here: https://github.com/steffres/VELD_production_repos

 The examples are designed to: